 NSW Department of Planning, Infrastructure & Environment and Sydney Water.

-We are in the process of finalising our recommendations paper, Strategic and Statutory Planning Review to create Our Living River, Final Recommendations Paper, December 2020.
+We have finalised our recommendations paper, Strategic and Statutory Planning Review to create Our Living River – Final Recommendations Paper, February 2021.
 The paper sets out recommended planning reforms to achieve clean, clear water and support and encourage healthy ecosystems in the catchment.

-The paper has been developed over several months in collaboration with council and state government stakeholders.
+The paper has been developed in collaboration with council and state government stakeholders.
 Specifically, the paper provides recommendations for the following elements of the local and state government planning framework:

 - Consistent wording in Local Strategic Planning Statements, Local Environmental Plans and Development Control Plans, across the Parramatta catchment, in support of improved waterway and catchment outcomes.